udexon/Homoiconism/Q22_OBOR_Scratch.md

 As such, the solution we propose in this project, the Phos programming language, an extension of the Forth programming language, has tremenduous significance due to the factors described above.

+:: link to Phos; then compare visual block schemes Scratch Blockly etc. Emphasize Google MIT heavy weight but have limitations

 Intergenerational House ownership as sign of rich poor gap.